SSMG4/AndroCrack/README.md

 ### ⚠️ Disclaimer

-> **This project is for educational and archival purposes only.**
-> We do **not** condone piracy.
-The database is meant for research, modding reference, abandoned/freeware archiving, and ethical hacking practice.
-> Always respect devs and licenses — if you like something, support it 💖
+> Even if this is a crack database, always respect devs and licenses — if you like something, support it 💖

 ---